 We ensure the identity and eligibility of the right to work in the UK of all our own employees and of each candidate that we place, before they begin an engagement or commence work with us and ensure that this information is held on file for appropriate time periods.

 Our company will aim to raise awareness and understanding of the Modern Slavery Act with all of its employees.
 This is delivered through mandatory training as part of our Company Induction and all employees are required to undergo refresher training on an annual basis.
 The training covers the principles of the Modern Slavery Act 2015 and what employees can do to flag up potential slavery or human trafficking issues to the relevant parties within the organisation.

-We have also introduced a SpeakUp service where employees can report any potential wrongdoing or risks in the business.
-Employees can anonymously report any potential slavery or human trafficking issues, which would then be escalated immediately to the authorised recipients and investigated.
+Employees are able to report any potential slavery or human trafficking issues to our People Team, which would then be escalated immediately to the authorised recipients and investigated.